ocaml/opam/doc/pages/Manual.md

       Note that, in case of failed or interrupted builds, opam can not guarantee the invariant that `!build` dependencies are always installed.
-    * `with-test` dependencies are only needed when building tests (when the package is explicitely installed with `--with-test`)
+    * `with-test` dependencies are only needed when building tests (when the package is explicitly installed with `--with-test`)
-    * likewise, `with-doc` dependecies are only required when building the package documentation
+    * likewise, `with-doc` dependencies are only required when building the package documentation

 - <a id="opamfield-depopts">